andrelandgraf/remix-isomorphic-link/README.md

 You can use the NavLink className and style prop to style your link.
 Note that you can pass a function to both properties as documented in the [React Router documentation](https://v5.reactrouter.com/web/api/NavLink/classname-string-func).
 Note that for IsomorphicLink, `active` will always be `false` in case your href is outgoing.

-Additionally, IsomorphicLink specifies to additional classes that you can use to differ the styling of your outgoing and internal links.
+Additionally, IsomorphicLink specifies two additional classes that you can use to differ the styling of your outgoing and internal links.

 - "isomorphic-link" supplied to all links.
 - "isomorphic-link--internal" is only supplied to internal links.